heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 ### Task 2.2: KGs Integrated in Learning Algorithms

 These works integrate graph knowledge into learning.
-Specifically, numerous NLP works (such as those in entity disambiguation and entity linking) utilize the relations between words or entities to learn their embeddings (you may refer the [[Entity Linking and Disambiguation section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Entity%20Linking%20and%20Entity%20Disambiguation.md)] for more details).
+Specifically, numerous NLP works (such as those in entity disambiguation and entity linking) utilize the relations between words or entities to learn their embeddings (you may refer the [[Entity Linking and Disambiguation section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Entity%20Linking%20and%20Entity%20Disambiguation.md)] and the [[KG Embedding and Reasoning section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Knowledge%20Graph%20Embedding%2C%20Learning%2C%20Reasoning%2C%20Rule%20Mining%2C%20and%20Path%20Finding.md)] for more details).

 1. Knowledge-powered deep learning for word embedding (Joint European Conf. machine learning and knowledge discovery in databases.
 Springer, 2014)
 > * Known relations among words can be utilized as augmented contexts when computing word embeddings such as word2vec training.